9 Things You’re Not Doing (But Should) With Media Monitoring Software

 If you answered “no” to either question, you may be missing a media monitoring software in your communication strategy, or underutilizing your current platform.

 But these aren’t the only tasks a monitoring system can help you complete.
-Make sure you’re checking off these nine items with your current or potential media monitoring provider.
+Check out the following ways you can get more out of a media monitoring solution.

 1. Gain Actionable Competitive Intelligence